CybernetSamurai/Practical_IoT_Hacking/Chapter4/DTP_Spoofing/README.md

   Et0/2                        connected    20           auto   auto unknown
 </pre>

 While Yersinia is running, press `G` again and naviagate to `802.1q`.
 Now that we are a "trunk" accepting all VLANs, we should start seeing tagged broadcast traffic from each VLAN.
 This will help us identify which VLANs are on the network which we can later hop into.
+If you are not seeing anything, try to generate ARP broadcast traffic from any VPCS by pinging random IP addresses.
 Alternatively, you can open Wireshark, filter for `vlan.id` and see this same trafic as shown below:

 ![Wireshark VLAN Traffic](assets/wireshark-vlan-traffic.gif)